 The proposed budget funds a total workforce of 96.2 Full Time Equivalent (FTE) positions, a decrease of 1.6 FTE from the FY2019-20 budget.
-FTE detail can be found on the FTE Summary on page 93.
+FTE detail can be found on the FTE Summary on page 102.

-Total Personnel Services costs are budgeted to increase 3.8% between the current year budget and the proposed FY2020-21 budget.
-Key personnel services cost increases in this proposed budget are as follows:
+Total Personnel Services costs are budgeted to decrease 3.5% between the current year budget and the proposed FY2020-21 budget.
+Key personnel services cost changes in this proposed budget are as follows:

 - Insurance costs are budgeted to increase by 5.5%. - The proposed budget includes a cost of living increase for all staff.
-AFSCME is currently in negotiations as to the amount of the increase. - The City will be taking \$283,000 already reserved for PERS plus and additional \$217,000 in current year expense to fund a PERS UAL side account.
-This account has a state match of 25% and will be used to help offset future rate increases.
+AFSCME is currently in negotiations as to the amount of the increase. - Reduction of backfill positions used for succession planning